-Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could double (an increase of about 6 days on average) from 1990 to 2100, increasing the risk of floods.
+Under a high emissions scenario, the number of days with very heavy precipitation [20 mm or more] could double [an increase of about 3 days on average] from 1990 to 2100, increasing the risk of floods.
 Some models indicate increases well outside the range of historical variability, implying even greater risk.
-If emissions decrease rapidly, there is no increase in risk.
+If emissions decrease rapidly, the increase in risk is much reduced.